 Almost all major music apps, as well as iHeart Radio and Pandora, are compatible with Android Auto Wireless.
 You can also listen to the car radio, E-books, and podcasts on the go, with Audible.

 Messaging and calls

 Android Auto without cable revolutionized texting while driving by reading out incoming texts and allowing you to reply to them via voice control.
 You won’t have to take your hands off the steering wheel at any point.
 You can also send an automated customized response such as “I’m driving”.

-If your car isn’t moving, you will also be able to see the message displayed on the screen.
+If your car isn’t moving, you will also be able to see the message displayed on the Android Auto unit.
 You can make calls by either tapping the phone icon present or using voice control to pull up a contact from the address book.

-Once Android Auto Wireless has been connected to a head unit, it will display a modified and intuitive version of your phone screen.
+Once Android Auto Wireless has been connected to an Android Auto head unit, it will display a modified and intuitive version of your phone screen.

 The icons and cards show in the are large and easy-to-read, showing you all your important notifications, including, your default music app, names of recent texts and calls, driving time estimates, and even the weather.